regentmarkets/outline-client/docs/apple-development.md

   * `com.binary.outline.osx.client.VpnExtension(0.1.2) 970A0E28-06F0-4658-A194-EE755155644C  2018-01-26 21:51:06 +0000 /Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/Contents/PlugIns/VpnExtension.appex`
 * To learn the path of your VpnExtension:
   * In XCode, click on the Folder Icon (top left), then navigate to the Products folder
-  * Drag the "Outline.app" item to the terminal - this will tell you the path of the app, something like `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/`
+  * Drag the "BinaryVPN.app" item to the terminal - this will tell you the path of the app, something like `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/BinaryVPN.app/`
-  * In that directory, look for `Contents/PlugIns/VpnExtension.appex/`, e.g. `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/Contents/PlugIns/VpnExtension.appex/`
+  * In that directory, look for `Contents/PlugIns/VpnExtension.appex/`, e.g. `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/BinaryVPN.app/Contents/PlugIns/VpnExtension.appex/`
-* In the terminal, run pluginkit -a <your appex file>, e.g. `pluginkit -a /Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/Contents/PlugIns/VpnExtension.appex/`
+* In the terminal, run pluginkit -a <your appex file>, e.g. `pluginkit -a /Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/BinaryVPN.app/Contents/PlugIns/VpnExtension.appex/`
 * Open Mac Settings → Network, then delete the Outline network